 What is a linen closet?

-A linen closet has deep shelves and drawers for storing household linens like towels, tablecloths, and sheets.
-A linen closet or cabinet is used to store bath necessities, towels, bedsheets, and other items.
+A linen closet has deep shelves and drawers for storing household linens like towels, tablecloths, and sheets—a linen closet or cabinet is used to store bath necessities, towels, bedsheets, and other items.
 With so many different goods to keep, it’s easy for this space to grow cluttered and overwhelming.

 What is a pantry closet?